-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
-The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant.
-Based on the model for CalSTRS consulting actuary's investment practice, a best estimate range was determined by assuming the portfolio is re-balanced annually and that the annual returns are lognormally distributed and independent from year to year to develop expected percentiles for the long-term distribution of annualized returns.
-The assumed asset allocation is based on the Teachers' Retirement Board of the California State Teachers' Retirement System (board) policy for target asset allocation in effect on February 2, 2012, the date the current experience study was approved by the board.
-Best estimates of 20-year geometric real rates of return and the assumed asset allocation for each major asset class used as input to develop the actuarial investment rate of return are summarized in the following table:
+The long-term investment rate of return assumption was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The best-estimate ranges were developed using capital market assumptions from CalSTRS investment staff and investment consultants as inputs to the process.
+The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
+For each current and future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of expected 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class as of June 30, 2023, are summarized in the following table:

 Assumed Asset Long-term Expected

-Asset Class Allocation Real Rate of Return
+Allocation Real Rate of Return

-Public Equity 42% 4.8%
+38% 5.25%

-Real Estate 15% 3.6%
+15% 4.05%

-Private Equity 13% 6.3%

-Fixed Income 12% 1.3%

-Risk Mitigating Strategies 10% 1.8%

-Inflation Sensitive 6% 3.3%
+14% 6.75%

+14% 2.45%

+10% 2.25%

+7% 3.65%

-Cash/Liquidity 2% -0.4%
+2% 0.05%

 100%

+Allocation 38% 15% 14% 14% 10% 7% 2%